top of page

 7. Furnished vs Non-Furnished Accommodation: Convenience vs Cost

-It's not worth the extra cost of buying new (even second-hand) furniture for a temporary home.
-You may be able to find cheap furniture on local social media groups and then sell it on the same sites once you plan your move-out.
-This would especially make sense if you plan to live in the same accommodation for your second, third and fourth year.
+It may not worth the extra cost of buying new (even second-hand) furniture for a temporary home.
+You may be able to find cheap furniture advertised on local social media groups and then sell it on the same sites once you move out.
+This particularly makes sense if you plan to live in the same accommodation for your second, third and fourth year.

 8. Rental Agreement: Negotiate and Read the Small Print

-This meant that we had to pay the full rent - not only during the lockdown period, when most of the students had fled back home and the flat was therefore unoccupied - but also during the summer months when the academic year was over!
+This meant that she had to pay the full rent for the entire year - not only during the lockdown period, when most of the students had fled back home and the flat was therefore unoccupied - but also during the summer months when the academic year was over!

 My advice to you is to negotiate your rental agreement!